John Newton Waddel

 John Newton Waddel (born Willington, South Carolina, April 2, 1812; died 1895) was the Chancellor of the University of Mississippi from 1865 to 1874.

 Biography

 Waddel was the son of Moses Waddel and Eliza Woodson Waddel.
 He was a graduate of the University of Georgia (1829).
 He worked as a cotton farmer in Alabama, taught at the Willington Academy in South Carolina, and established the Montrose Academy in Jasper County, Mississippi.
 A Presbyterian minister, he preached to the Confederate Army during the American Civil War.
 He also taught at Synodical College.
 He then became the Chair of the Ancient Languages Department at the University of Mississippi in Oxford.
 From 1865 to 1874, he served as its chancellor.
-He resigned to become secretary of education for the Presbyterian Church of the United States.
+He resigned to become secretary of education for the Southern Assembly of the Presbyterian Church in Memphis, Tennessee.
+He would later serve as Chancellor of Rhodes College from 1879 to 1887.

 Waddel was married to Martha A. Robertson in 1832.